A Vanderbilt expert sheds light on the myths surrounding the flu shot, and explains why there’s really no excuse not to get yours this year.

 Myth: The flu vaccine isn’t very effective.

 Reality: “A lot of people say, ‘It’s not that great of a vaccine.
 Why should I bother getting it?’”
 Schaffner said.
-“Let’s all acknowledge that it’s a good, but not great vaccine — but it is a good vaccine.
+“Let’s all acknowledge that it’s a good, but not perfect vaccine — but it is a good vaccine.
 And as a good vaccine, it prevents many thousands of infections each year.
 Here’s what’s underappreciated: Suppose you get vaccinated, and then you genuinely do get the flu a month later.
 What people don’t understand is that, having been vaccinated, your flu illness is going to be less severe.
 You’re much less likely to seek medical care, go to the emergency room or be admitted to the hospital.
 And frankly, you’re much less likely to die.
 What’s wrong with that?”

 Myth: You can get the flu from the flu shot.